nemborkar/100DaysOfCodeLogs/Round06.md

 ## Log

 ### 20210820 Day94~95
-Improved upon the tests and added one more fixture for a use case I overlooked
-Changed were approved and merged into develop (^_^)v
+Improved upon the tests and added one more fixture for a use case I overlooked earlier.
+Changes were approved and merged into develop (^_^)v

 Now for a relaxing weekend!

 ### 20210817 Day93
 Used fixtures to write tests for some core methods in the project